kvxmmu/awtg/docs/contributing.md

 # AWTG contributing

-All new contributors are welcome, currently we need in:
+All new contributors are welcome, as of right now we need:

 1) English grammar fixing
 2) Adding new standart filters